Community Forest Restoration Nurseries

 Education

-There are more than 30 native trees and shrubs in the Acadian forest!
-Learn how to identify native trees and shrubs or how you can protect and nurture these species with some helpful resources.
+There are over 30 native tree and shrub species found in the Wabanaki/Acadian forest!
+Learn how to identify native trees and shrubs or how you can protect and nurture them with some helpful resources.

 Engagement

-This project engages groups, communities, municipalities, and people all around the Wolastoq River Valley to encourage capacity building of the Acadian forest and growth of native tree and shrub species in the area.
+This project engages residents, groups, communities, municipalities, and people all along the Wolastoq River Valley to encourage capacity building of the Wabanaki/Acadian forest and growth of native tree and shrub species in the area.

 Events